xlsson/bth-editor-server/README.md

 Takes `recipient` (e-mail), `inviterName`, `inviterEmail`, `filename` and `title` as body properties.
 Takes a JWT token as an `x-access-token` header.
 Sends an e-mail using SendGrid to `recipient`, with an invitation to register and edit `filename`.
-Returns `{ inviteSent: true }` if message is successfully sent, otherwise `{ inviteSent: false }`.
+Returns `{ inviteSent: true }` with status 202 if message is successfully sent, otherwise `{ inviteSent: false }` with status 500.

 #### `/updateone` (PUT)
 Takes `filename`, `title`, `content` and `comments` as body properties.
 Takes a JWT token as an `x-access-token` header.
-If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }`.
+If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1 }` with status 200.
-If the token does not verify, it returns `{ tokenNotValid: true }`.
+If the token does not verify, it returns `{ tokenNotValid: true }` with status 401.
-Return status: 200.

 #### `/updateusers` (PUT)
 Takes `filename` and `allowedusers` (an array) as body properties.
 The array is an array of users who should be allowed to edit the document.
 Takes a JWT token as an `x-access-token` header.
-If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1, allowedusers: <array> }`.
+If the token verifies, it returns `{ acknowledged: true, modifiedCount: 1, upsertedId: null, upsertedCount: 0, matchedCount: 1, allowedusers: <array> }` with status 200.
-If the token does not verify, it returns `{ tokenNotValid: true }`.
+If the token does not verify, it returns `{ tokenNotValid: true }` with status 401.
-Return status: 200.

 #### `/verifylogin` (POST)
 Takes `email` and `password` as body properties.
 Tries to find user in db.
 Checks password against password hash stored in db.
-Returns `{ userexists: true, verified: true,  name: <name>, email: <email> }` if both succeed.
-Returns `{ userexists: true, verified: false,  name: <name>, email: <email> }` if password is wrong.
-Returns `{ userexists: false }` if user is not in db.
+Returns `{ userexists: true, verified: true,  name: <name>, email: <email> }` with status 201 if both succeed.
+Returns `{ userexists: true, verified: false,  name: <name>, email: <email> }` with status 401 if password is wrong.
+Returns `{ userexists: false }` with status 401 if user is not in db.
-Return status: 201.